 The input devices I use on the gaming/development machine are a Razer BlackWidow Chroma keyboard and Razer Mamba Tournament Edition wired mouse.
 And, of course, its primary reason for existing, an Oculus Rift CV1 and HTC Vive with a 14x16 padded play area for room scale VR.

-My storage needs are currently taken care of by a Synology NAS device with a 3x4TB hard drive array and 128GB SSD cache.
+My storage needs are currently taken care of by a Synology NAS device with a 4x8TB hard drive array and 128GB SSD read and write caches.
 I'm really quite fond of this little device, which has been fantastic.
 I've had to replace a drive or two, but it always told me in advance.
 It's never lost data, and has been chugging along at a solid 3-nines (99.9%) uptime over the last 3+ years.
-I have no plans to replace it, but I recently upgraded to 6TB drives, giving me some headroom.
+I might need to add an expansion cabinet with more drives, since 8K and 5.7K immersive video content takes up a lot of space.

 Tablets and smartphones have become a huge part of our every-day computing reality.
 Outside my day-job, my iOS devices are used an order of magnitude more than my traditional computers, and fewer and fewer tasks are requiring me to go to a desktop or laptop.

-My main tablet is a 128GB iPad Pro (WiFi) in "I refuse to call it Space" gray.
+My main tablet is a 512GB iPad Pro 11" (WiFi) in "I refuse to call it Space" gray.
 The screen is gorgeous, it's huge, and it's crazy fast for a tablet.
 I have the Pencil (great) and keyboard (meh) as well.

 E-Reader: Amazon Kindle Oasis